Applying for a Visiting Appointment

-Endorsement by a Member of the UCLA China Studies Faculty
+Endorsement by a Member of the UCLA Chinese Studies Faculty

-Once such an endorsement has been obtained, the applicant may write to Richard Gunde (firstname.lastname@example.org) to begin the application process.
+Once an endorsement has been obtained and supporting document for DS2019 have been prepared, the applicant may email Assistant Director Esther Jou (email@example.com) to begin the application process.

-Junior scholars and students currently enrolled in a degree program at their home institutions, with a concentration on China and the Chinese people, and who wish to visit UCLA to pursue independent research, usually in preparation of the doctoral dissertation, may apply for an appointment as a Visiting Research Associate.
-Visiting students who wish to obtain academic credit for UCLA coursework should enroll as a non-degree candidate (NDO) through the Graduate Admissions Office.
+Junior scholars and students currently enrolled in a degree program at their home institutions, with a concentration on China and the Chinese people, and who wish to visit UCLA to pursue independent research, usually in preparation of the doctoral dissertation, may apply for an appointment as a Visiting Graduate Researcher.

 Domestic junior scholars and students may apply directly to the Center once they have obtained the endorsement of a member of the UCLA China studies faculty.
 (See the section Endorsement by a Member of the UCLA China Studies Faculty, above.)
 Fees are the same as for Visiting Scholars (see above).

 International students must also obtain the endorsement of a member of the UCLA China studies faculty (see above).

 Click here for an application form and for information, including information on fees